Results 1 to 6 of 6

 Odd.
 I've used Debian 6 (Testing) and now I'm using Linux Mint Debian Edition with none of the issues you have had.
 I did have an issue of Debian 5 borking partition tables when there was a ext4 partition in place.
 I can't comment on the partitioning issue you had but then I always create my own partitions which to be honest LMDE doesn't make easy!

 The real joy of Debian is apt or aptitude if you prefer.
-Just don't mix them *_^"I used to be with it, then they changed what it was.
+Just don't mix them *_^Should you be sitting wondering,

 The Fifth Continent